zachinjapan/zachinjapan/README.md

 # Konichiwa.  👋 !
 I'm Zach.

-I'm an American fluent in Japanese looking for a front end web developer position in Japan
+I'm an American, fluent in Japanese, who is looking for a front end web developer position in Japan

 ## Experience: